Makiko Tanaka: Career

 Tanaka was the first female foreign minister of Japan, from April 2001 to January 2002, but was fired from the cabinet after making remarks critical of Prime Minister Junichiro Koizumi.
+Koizumi had also made indirect negative remarks toward Tanaka shortly before her removal as Foreign Minister.
 Later that year, she was expelled from the ruling Liberal Democratic Party (LDP) and barred from party membership for two years.

 In August 2002, Tanaka resigned from the Diet after allegations that she had embezzled her secretaries' civil service salaries.
 A Tokyo court cleared her in September, and she ran for the Diet again as an independent in November 2003.

 Her husband Naoki Suzuki, whom she married in 1969 was adopted as an adult into her family, because she has no brothers to carry on the family name.

 In August 2009, Tanaka and her husband joined the opposition Democratic Party of Japan.
 In September 2009 she became the Diet chairperson of the Committee on Education, Culture, Sports, Science and Technology.
 In September 2011 she became the Diet chairperson of the Committee on Foreign Affairs.
 On October 1, 2012, she became Minister of Education, Culture, Science, Sports, and Technology, as part of a reshuffle of the Yoshihiko Noda Cabinet.

 On November 2, 2012 she denied applications for three new universities, contradicting a report the previous day that had endorsed the establishment of the universities.
 It had been 30 years since a minister had contradicted the ministry in such a way.
 This sparked a large amount of criticism and after pressure from within the DPJ she reversed her decision and approved the applications.

 She lost her seat in the December 16, 2012 general election.
 She left office on 26 December 2012.